ZacKeskin/cpp_cw1/README.md

 The codebase has been structured so that key functions required in unit tests, timing and the point&surface based registration are stored in one place and made available to each.
 This requires compiling each .cc file individually to create the objects.
 These are then linked as necessary with the functions object.
 Once done, the build folder contains:
 -  The point & surface-based registration program
 -  A unit-test binary program
--  A separate program which was used to perform timing tests on the code
+-  (Optional) A separate program which was used to perform timing tests on the code
 ## OSX

+Required libraries are Boost and Eigen.
+If you don't already have Boost installed, you can install this from homebrew using:

+`brew install boost`

+Eigen is header-only and provided in this repository, so this should be found by the compiler.
+If not, you can copy the eigen3 folder into any of the libraries searched by your compiler e.g. '/usr/local/include'.

-gcc/g++ on OSX are sym-linked to invoke Clang.
-However the Clang version installed is not able to use OpenMP.
+Unfortunately, on OSX gcc/g++ on OSX are sym-linked to invoke Clang - and the Clang version installed is not able to use OpenMP.
 Therefore, you must install a newer version from homebrew:

 `brew install llvm`

 Note the installation location.
 If using the default location, you will find Clang++ in  **/usr/local/opt/llvm/bin/**.

-If you don't already have Boost installed, you can install this from homebrew using:

-`brew install boost`
+You will need to prepend this location when invoking any of the `clang++` commands described below.

 Compile source code using:
-- `clang++ -c srs/functions.cc -std=c++11`
+- `clang++ -c src/functions.cc -std=c++11`
 - `clang++ -c src/pbreg.cc -std=c++11`
 - `clang++ -c tests/unit_tests.cc -std=c++11`